mcsandeep/tyk-docs/tyk-docs/content/migration-to-tyk.md

 4. You'll be asked to confirm the deletion.
 Click **Delete User** from the pop-up box to confirm, or click **Cancel**.

-### Tyk Cloud User Roles
+### Assign User Roles

-## Introduction

-This page defines the different user roles within Tyk Cloud, so that you can see at a glance what each role does and manage your account accordingly.
+This section defines the different user roles within Tyk Cloud, so that you can see at a glance what each role does and manage your account accordingly.

-## User Roles within Tyk Cloud
+#### User Roles within Tyk Cloud

 We have the following user roles defined in Tyk Cloud for your team members